borehelu/HRProject/README.md

 - CRUD operations for employees, departments, and roles.
 - Authentication and authorization using JWT tokens.
-- Pagination and filtering for efficient data retrieval.
 - Custom endpoints for specific HR-related tasks.

 ## Installation